ZebMcKayhan/SIA-Server/README.md

 -   **Advanced Notification Routing:** Route notifications for different accounts to different ntfy.sh topics, each with its own authentication (Bearer Token or User/Pass).
 -   **Robust Protocol Handling:** Correctly parses the multi-message protocol used by Galaxy Flex panels, including handling multiple events in a single connection.
 -   **Broad SIA Level Support:** The flexible parser can correctly handle event data from SIA Levels 0, 1, 2, and 3.
--   **Optional Heartbeat Server:** Includes a separate, optional server to correctly handle the proprietary Honeywell "IP Check" heartbeat, ensuring full panel compatibility.
+-   **Optional Heartbeat Server:** Includes an optional server to correctly handle the proprietary Honeywell "IP Check" heartbeat.
--   **Character Encoding Fixes:** Decodes the proprietary character set used by Galaxy panels to correctly display special characters (e.g., Å, Ä, Ö).
+-   **Character Encoding Fixes:** Decodes the proprietary character set used by Galaxy panels (e.g., Å, Ä, Ö).
 -   **Highly Configurable:** Most user settings are in a simple `sia-server.conf` file, with advanced settings in `defaults.py`.

 ## Prerequisites